 A Baptism by Fire

 GEORGE ASCALON was the son of Aubrey Ascalon, former earl of Grasmere and Bishop of Carlisle.
 George received the title and honor of Grasmere when his father relinquished them to enter the church.
 George was knighted by his father at Carlisle in September 1199, and at the order of the Bishop of Carlisle took up Crusade in 1200, and was subsequently shipwrecked near Crete en route home, and found himself in Constantinople, destitute.
 He became a mercenary to earn the money for his passage to England.
 George was a witness to the sack of Constantinople in April of 1204 and finally returned to England, disgraced and traumatized by the events in the Byzantine capital.
 Upon returning to Cumbria, he was charged with fulfilling a promise his father made to a distant lord, and George reluctantly accepted the challenge – to vanquish an evil presence at Eskeleth in Arkengarthdale.
-George was victorious and returned home to marry Joanna, a princess of Merioneth.
+George was victorious and returned home to face more challenges from different adversaries.

 Never judge a woman by first appearances...

-JOANNA called 'Fletcher' was the common law wife of a fletcher who lived in the town of Grasmere within the Ascalon county of the same name.
+JOANNA called 'Fletcher' was the common-law wife of a fletcher who lived in the town of Grasmere within the Ascalon county of the same name.
 She was saved from immolation by George Ascalon, Earl of Grasmere in the autumn of 1204 upon his return from the East Roman Empire and took her into his household at Skelwith Castle out of compassion for her situation.
-The townspeople of Grasmere assumed she was a witch because of her knowledge and attitude and manners unusual in most low-born women.
+The townspeople of Grasmere assumed she was a witch because of her airs and knowledge, her manners, which were unusual traits in most low-born women.

-Known for her quick temper, wit, and ability with arms, Joanna accompanied George on his quest to Eskeleth in Arkengarthdale where he redeemed a pledge of honor.
+Known for her quick temper, wit, and ability with arms, Joanna accompanied George on his journey to Eskeleth in Arkengarthdale.
 She witnessed and took an indirect part in The Three Challenges.
-It was during their journey to Arkengarthdale that Joanna revealed she was Joanna ferch Elen, lady of Gwynedd and a princess of Merioneth, her family fallen from grace due to her father's betrayal of the King of England.
+It was during their journey to Eskeleth that Joanna revealed her true identity and that her family fell from grace due to her father's betrayal of the King of England.

 The scion of a house imploding . . .